mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

 python mujoco_test.py
 ```

-## Mujoco on SuperCloud
+## MuJoCo on SuperCloud

-Mujoco, particularly mujoco-py, can be tricky to install on SuperCloud as it uses file locking during the install and whenever the package is loaded.
+MuJoCo, particularly mujoco-py, can be tricky to install on SuperCloud as it uses file locking during the install and whenever the package is loaded.
 File locking is disabled on the SuperCloud shared filesystem performance reasons, but is available on the local disk of each node.
 Therefore, one workaround is to install mujoco-py on the local disk of one of the login nodes and then copy the install to your home directory.
 To load the package, the install then needs to be copied to the local disk.

 We’ve found the most success by doing this with a python virtual environment.
 By using a python virtual environment you can install any additional packages you need with mujoco-py, and they can be used along with packages in our anaconda module, unlike conda environments.

-If you haven't already, first follow the instructions above to [install the Mujoco binaries](#install-the-mujoco-binaries).
+If you haven't already, first follow the instructions above to [install the MuJoCo binaries](#install-the-mujoco-binaries).

 ### Create the Virtual Environment